 The Game of Lying Down Continues: As we’ve said in the past always lie *down*.
 This means if you’re making $X or have $X in recurring income always give a number materially below that.
-There is no point in telling anyone what you make and Sam has a good example of this in an older post of his.
+There is no point in telling anyone what you make.

 Generally speaking, everyone believes they are worth more than you are, some sort of competitive pre-programming, best to just talk about median industry pay since this is easier to confirm as there are many third parties that disclose income ranges (hint hint practically every head hunting firm will give you a range).

 We Still Hate San Francisco: The place is a dump and every straight male should avoid the place unless they need to be there for money (temporarily).
 Sam loves the area but he’s also married and ready to have his first kid.
 We won’t convince him on this second topic either (first being people are generally irrational).
 The place looks like a complete dump with needles on the street next to homeless people, actual human feces and absurd rental prices to hang out with guys who have sex with ugly, fat, old, sea donkeys.